mosecorg/mosec/README.md

 ## Introduction

-Mosec is a high-performance and flexible model serving framework for building ML model-enabled backends and microservices.
+Mosec is a high-performance and flexible model serving framework for building ML model-enabled backend and microservices.
 It bridges the gap between any machine learning models you just trained and the efficient online service API.

 * **Highly performant**: web layer and task coordination built with Rust 🦀, which offers blazing speed in addition to efficient CPU utilization powered by async I/O
 * **Ease of use**: user interface purely in Python 🐍, by which users can serve their models in an ML framework-agnostic manner using the same code as they do for offline testing